Getting digestive waste out of your body is just as important as the good stuff you put in!

 9.)
 Motility Concerns with Probiotics, Dysbiosis, & Small Intestinal Bowel Overgrowth (SIBO)

 The gut is filled with trillions of bacteria – most of which reside in the large intestine.
 Dysbiosis is a term used when these bacteria are out of balance.
-Small Intestinal Bowel Overgrowth (SIBO) is a further example of “dysbiosis” when the overgrowth and imbalance is focused in the small intestine.
+Small Intestinal Bowel Overgrowth (SIBO) is a further example of “dysbiosis” when the overgrowth and imbalance are focused in the small intestine.

 SIBO can be a result of normal small intestinal bacteria that have overgrown -OR it can also be from bacteria from the large intestine that migrated into the small intestine.
 One of the most overlooked aspects of SIBO treatment is promoting motility to prevent & minimize this migration.
 I’ve collected a number of articles on SIBO.